 These steps can be used to check artwork is suitable for print.

-Begin by taking whatever artwork you have and changing it to the correct format; in the case of an A6, this is 108mm x 151mm at 300dpi in CMYK.
+Begin by taking whatever artwork you have and changing it to the correct format; in the case of an A6, this is 111mm x 154mm at 300dpi in CMYK.

-To do this, open your artwork in Photoshop and drag it into a new template document prepared to the above specifications or downloaded from our artwork pages.
+To do this, open your artwork in Photoshop and drag it into a new template document prepared to the above specifications or downloaded from the bottom of this page.

 Then resize your artwork to fit (if needs be) and check that no text, logos or images cross the 3mm bleed area as these will may be trimmed off in the finishing process.
 Next, we compare any colour differences that may have occurred between RGB and CMYK and then zoom in to 50% to check the quality looks clean without any compression or blurring.

-Lastly, save it as a high resolution jpeg and send it on its merry way, always keeping a copy on file of what you sent, and what went to print.
+Lastly, save it as a high resolution jpeg (if using photoshop) or PDF if using illustrator and send it on its merry way, always keeping a copy on file of what you sent, and what went to print.

 Tips to remember when sending in artwork: